CaiqueCoelho/deep-learning/fastai-20/readme.md

-# My 2nd attempt at fast.ai - 2020 version
+# fast.ai, Practical Deep Learning for Coders, 2020 course.

-> All of my working jupyter notebooks and study notes moved to "fastai-dl-study" repo.
+> All of my working jupyter notebooks and study notes were moved to "fastai-dl-study" repo.
 > See "fastbook" folder in:  https://github.com/JennEYoon/fastai-dl-study